 Surfing Bali: Why You Should Hire A Surf Guide When You Visit Bali

 Planning on surfing Bali?
-See below why it is a good idea!

 My friends Willie and Paul with our surf guide Eddie